 Rights and Responsibilities of Tenants Living in Federal Housing

-U.S. Department of Housing and Urban Development (HUD) field offices aim to keep the best possible living environment for all residents.
+U.S. Department of Housing and Urban Development (HUD) field offices aim to keep the best possible tenancy environment for all residents in housing programs.
 They encourage:

-- Timely consideration and resolution of valid complaints by renters and managers; and
+- Timely consideration and resolution of valid complaints by renters and managers

 Rights Involving Your Rental Unit

-You have the right to live in decent, safe, and sanitary housing.
-Included in this right are:
+Under landlord-tenant laws, you have the right to live in habitable, safe, and sanitary housing.
+This occupancy format includes the rights to:

-- Necessary repairs performed in a timely manner, upon request; and
+- Necessary repairs performed on time upon your request

-- A quality maintenance program run by management.
+- A quality maintenance program run by the personnel managing your building

 The rental property manager should also give you a written notice of any non-emergency inspection or other entry into your apartment within a reasonable time (e.g., seven-day notice).
 They cannot enter your apartment without proper notice unless there is an emergency that poses a threat of:

 Rights Involving Resident Organization

-As a resident, you also have the following legal rights:
+As a resident, you also have the right to:

-- You can post materials in common areas informing other residents of their rights and of opportunities to participate in projects around those rights.
+- Post helpful materials in common areas.
+(Such as information about resident rights and opportunities to take part in projects around those rights.)

-- You can use appropriate common space or other meeting spaces to organize or to consider any issue affecting the condition of the management of the property.
-This may be subject to a reasonable, HUD-approved fee.
+- Group with other residents to discuss issues affecting the condition of the property.
+(This may be subject to a reasonable, HUD-approved fee.)

-Property owners and managers must recognize your right to having a voice in residential community affairs.
+Housing providers, property owners, and managers must recognize your right to have a voice in residential community affairs.

 Rights Involving Nondiscrimination

-The Fair Housing Laws give you the right to equal and fair treatment regarding the use of your building's services and facilities.
-This means you can use the real estate's facilities without regard to race, color, religion, gender, disability, familial status (children under 18), national origin (ethnicity or language), or age.
+Under federal fair housing law, you have the right to equal and fair treatment in using your building's services and facilities.
+This means you can use the real estate's facilities without fearing discrimination for:

-If you believe that you have been discriminated against, or would like information on what constitutes housing discrimination, call 1-800-669-9777, or call your local HUD Office of Fair Housing and Equal Opportunity.
+If you believe someone has discriminated against you or would like information on what makes up housing discrimination, call 1-800-669-9777.
+You can also call your local HUD Office of Fair Housing and Equal Opportunity.

 As a new tenant of a HUD-assisted project, you also have certain duties.
-You have to ensure that your building remains a suitable home for you and your neighbors.
-By signing your lease agreement, you and the owner/management company have entered into a legal, enforceable contract.
+You must ensure your building remains a suitable home for you and your neighbors.
+By signing your lease agreement, you and the homeowner/management company have entered into a legal, enforceable contract.

-You and the owner/management company are responsible for complying with your written lease, federal laws, house rules, and local laws governing your property.
-Contact your management agent or your local HUD field office if you have any questions about your lease terms or do not have a copy of it.
+You and the owner are responsible for complying with your written lease, federal laws, state laws, and local laws governing your property.
+Contact your management agent or local HUD field office if you have any questions about your lease terms.

 Your Responsibilities to Your Property Owner or Management Agent

-You have the duty to follow the rules on your lease.
-This means;
+You must follow the rules in your lease.
+This means:

 - Paying the correct amount of rent on a timely basis each month

-- Providing accurate information to the owner at the certification or rectification interview to decide your eligibility for assistance
+- Providing accurate information to the owner at the certification interview to decide your eligibility for assistance

-Responsibilities to the Project and to Your Fellow Residents
+Responsibilities to the Housing Facility and Your Fellow Residents

 - You cannot engage in criminal activity in the unit, common area, or grounds.